ascherer/cwebtest/README.md

 don knuth requests that such modified versions of cweb "don't screw up [_these example programmes_] any more than they would screw up today!"

+and these programs are "really OLD indeed. [...] they should be read but not executed!"

 # how to use this project

 start with `git clone https://github.com/ascherer/cwebtest`. the